magento/merchdocs/src/stores/store-urls-custom-admin.md

       ```
       {: .no-copy}

-1. Use one of the following methods to clear the Adobe Commerce cache:
+1. Use one of the following methods to clear the cache:

    - On the _Admin_ sidebar, go to **System** > _Tools_ > **Cache Management**.
 Then, click **Flush Magento Cache**.
    - On the server, execute the following: